arzwa/wgd/README.md

 VIB/UGent center for plant systems biology - Bioinformatics & evolutionary genomics group http://bioinformatics.psb.ugent.be/beg/

-# wgd - simple command line tools for the analysis of ancient whole genome duplications
+# wgd - simple command line tools for the analysis of ancient whole-genome duplications

 ## Installation

-Python package and command line interface (CLI) for the analysis of whole genome duplications (WGDs).
-Tested with Python3.5 & Python3.6 on Linux Ubuntu (some issues have been reported for Python3.7).
+Python package and command line interface (CLI) for the analysis of whole-genome duplications (WGDs).
+Tested with Python3 on Linux.
 If you don't have python or pip installed a simple `sudo apt-get install python3-pip` should do.

 To install: clone the repo, navigate to it and install it with pip